 Figure 2.
 Examples of the stone artifacts found at Kanjera South.
 A) Core produced on Homa limestone.
 B) Core produced on Oyugis granite.
 C) Core produced on Bukoban quartzite.
 D) Core produced on Fenetized nyanzian.

-Figure 3 he distribution of core reduction intensity values as predicted by the (Douglass et al 2018).
+Figure 3.
+Box plots showing the distribution of core reduction intensity values as predicted by the Generalized Linear Mixed Model (Douglass et al 2018).
 The results show stark differences in the degree of reduction in materials originating from more distant sources than those that originate from local sources of stone.
+The central bar is the median reduction intensity value.
+The lower and upper edges of the box represent the 25th and 75th quartiles.
+The length of the whiskers reflects the minimum and maximum values in the distribution.
+The dark circles represent observations classified as outliers.

 Figure 4.
-The distribution of flake sequence values present within the Kanjera South flake assemblage.
+Box plots showing the distribution of flake sequence values present within the Kanjera South flake assemblage.
 As is the case with the core assemblage, the primary differences in flake sequence values are between materials originating from more distant sources and those that originate from local sources of stone.
+The central bar is the median flake sequence value.
+The lower and upper edges of the box represent the 25th and 75th quartiles.
+The length of the whiskers reflects the minimum and maximum values in the distribution.
+The dark circles represent observations classified as outliers.

-Figure 5 Left: The distribution of core reduction strategies by raw material type.
+Figure 5.
+Left: The distribution of core reduction strategies by raw material type.
 With the exception of Homa Limestone, raw materials that derive from the Kisi highlands are more greatly represented by complex core reduction strategies than those that can be found in the immediate vicinity of Kanjera South.
 Right: The distribution of reduction intensity values according to reduction strategy.
 USP = Unifacial simple partial; UAU = Unidirectional abrupt unifacial; UABI = Unifacial abrupt bidirectional; BA = Bidirectional abrupt; BAP = Bifacial partial; UC = Unifacial centripetal; BC = Bifacial centripetal; Poly = Polyhedral; MFI = Mutifacial irregular.
 The colors of the boxplots correspond with the representation of different reduction strategies in the left figure.

 Figure 6.
-Boxplots of the measures of flake efficiency.
+Violin plots showing the distribution of flake efficiency measures according to raw material.
 Y-axis represents the perimeter of flakes divided by a logarithmically transformed mass value.
 Right: A scatter plot examining the relationship between flake efficiency and flake sequence.

 References